 A novice coin collector should learn how to make informed purchases and sales.
 For newcomers, this is critical.
-To start collecting coins as a beginning, you’ll need to first build a basic library of resources.
+To start collecting coins as a beginning, you’ll need first to build a basic library of resources.
 The superb coin collecting books listed below were written by seasoned numismatists and are well worth your time.
 They’re practical, entertaining, and educational.
 As they begin their coin collection, these books can assist children in learning about coins, their history, what to look for, and where to find them.

 Our 5 Favorite Coin Collecting Books